Our Daily Rhythm

 Developing the imagination through story telling is a precursor to memory and auditory development necessary for literacy.
 We sing and rhythm throughout the day.
 Rhyming and singing provides an opportunity for sound, syllabus, words and sentence recognition all in preparation for later academic learning.

 Maayan has overseen the playgarden for fifteen years and has over seventeen years of experience in early childhood education.
-She has completed four years of Waldorf teacher training at the Center for Educational Renewal held at the Summerfield Waldorf School and Farm.
+She is a preschool teacher and completed four years of Waldorf teacher training at the Center for Educational Renewal held at the Summerfield Waldorf School and Farm.

 She is the mother of two children ages 17 and 21.